 Option 3a - This barrier combination option is designed to provide a three-segment barrier system.
 Segment 1 [SB4a/5a/6a] is a 14-foot tall barrier, offset from the southbound shoulder edge of pavement, from station 453+00 to 472+00.
 The SB4a portion of Segment 1 is 8-feet tall as it approaches and overpasses CR 437A.
-Segment 2 is standard post and panel barrier extension of the existing screenwall from station 3001+00 to 3005+00.
-The height of this barrier varies as it is stepped on the bottom to follow the existing topography; however, the finished top elevation will be similar to southern end of the existing screenwall.
+Segment 2 is a standard post and panel barrier extension of the existing screen wall from station 3001+00 to 3005+00.
+This barrier's height varies as it is stepped on the bottom to follow the existing topography; however, the finished top elevation will be similar to the southern end of the existing screen wall.
 Segment 3 consists of a 22-foot tall post and panel barrier located near the ROW line from station 469+00 to 473+00.
 There were several engineering constraints and safety issues with connecting this segment to the northern terminus of the existing screenwall.
-Thus, there is a gap between the end of the screenwall and the start of Segment 3.
+Thus, there is a gap between the end of the screen wall and the start of Segment 3.